PostHog/posthog.com/contents/docs/self-host/runbook/clickhouse/sharding-and-replication.md

 ---

 Sharding is a horizontal cluster scaling strategy that puts parts of one ClickHouse database on different shards.
-This can help you:
+This can help you to:

 - Improve fault tolerance.